Stochastic Batch Acquisition: A Simple Baseline for Deep Active Learning: Further Investigations

-At the same time, we see that as training progresses and we converge towards the best model, the order of scores becomes more stable across acquisitions.
-In \Cref{subfig:bald_rank_corr_100} the model begins with 120 points, rather than 20.
-In the latter case, the most informative points are less likely to completely change the ordering---even the top-1\% ranks do not become \textit{anti-correlated}, only de-correlated.
+At the same time, we see that as training progresses, and we converge towards the best model, the order of scores becomes more stable across acquisitions.
+In \Cref{subfig:bald_rank_corr_100} the model begins with 120 points ($t=100$), rather than 20 ($t=0$).
+Here, the most informative points are less likely to change their rank---even the top-1\% ranks do not become \textit{anti-correlated}, only decorrelated.
+Thus, we hypothesise that further in training, we might be able to choose larger \batchvar.

+We do not display the correlations for bottom 1\% of scorers as their scores are close to 0 throughout training and thus noisy and uninformative, see also \Cref{fig:score_visualization} for this.

+Overall, this analysis can be confounded by noisy samples and swaps in rank order between samples with similar scores that are not meaningful in the sense that they would not influence batch acquisition.

+Thus, to provide a different analysis, we also consider the more direct question in \Cref{fig:score_aurocs_and_vis} of how likely other samples have higher acquisition scores at $t+n$ than the top samples from $t$ for different quantiles (1\%, 10\%, 50\%) of the test set.
+As a sanity check, we also examine the bottom quantiles.
+This is equivalent to computing the \emph{AUROC} between the original points as `ground truth' and later scores as predictors: for acquisition step n, the AUROC is $\pof{S^{t, \text{top/bottom } p \%}_{n} \lessgtr S^{t, \text{bottom/top } 1 - p \%}_{n}}$ with $S^{t, \text{top/bottom } p \%}_{n} \defeq \{s_{t+n, i} : s_{t, i} \in \text{top/bottom $p\%$ of } \{s_t, j\}\}$.
+Specifically, we set up a binary classification with the top or bottom 1\%, 10\% or 50\% of the test set as positive and the rest as negative.
+This again helps us quantify how much the scores meaningfully change across acquisition steps.
+These results match the previous ones and provide another validation for the mentioned assumptions.